The Challenge: Material Failures in the Utility Industry

 The Supply Chain Challenge and Its Complexities

 The modern utility supply chain spans Asia, Europe, and North America, sourcing critical grid components.
-Geopolitical tensions, like US-China trade disputes, and 2023 rare earth shortages strained availability, raising costs.
+Geopolitical tensions, like US-China trade disputes, and 2023 rare earth shortages, constrained availability, and raised costs.
 Utilities must ensure materials meet rigorous grid standards, not just secure parts.
 Weak links—unvetted suppliers or single-source dependencies—expose utilities to failures, underscoring the need for strategic sourcing and performance validation.

 Drive Material Reliability Intelligently